DentistProject/Frontend-Dentist/README.md

 # Frontend Dentist

-This frontend handles all patient related functions, requesting CRUD operations, and api requests to get map from mapboxgl.
+This frontend handles all dentist related functions, requesting CRUD operations, and api requests to get map from mapboxgl.

 # Setup